// Resources

 - ICCT, Why and how to bring down the cost of SAF (2025), SAF cost drivers and reduction levers.

-- EASA, 2024 aviation fuels reference prices for ReFuelEU Aviation, Article 13 reference prices used for penalty calculations.
+- EASA, 2025 aviation fuels reference prices for ReFuelEU Aviation, Article 13 reference prices used for ReFuelEU penalties and the EU ETS SAF support mechanism.

 // Iceland energy and grid